vinctustech/oql/src/main/paradox/syntax.md

 Syntax
 ======

 The following syntax (or railroad) diagrams of both the data modeling and query language provide a clear description of those languages.
-The syntax for `json` ([JSON syntax](https://www.json.org/json-en.html)) has been omitted.
+The syntax for `JSON` ([JSON syntax](https://www.json.org/json-en.html)) has been omitted.

 ### Data Modeling Language